 Justices Breyer, Ginsburg, Sotomayor and Kagan dissented, arguing that the decision “creates a loophole that will allow a single individual to contribute millions of dollars to a political party or to a candidate’s campaign.
 Taken together with Citizens United v.
 Federal Election Comm’n, 558 U. S. 310 (2010), today’s decision eviscerates our Nation’s campaign finance laws, leaving a remnant incapable of dealing with the grave problems of democratic legitimacy that those laws were intended to resolve.”
 (Courtesy © Wikipedia)

 If the People want to reduce the money available to corrupt our Congress, the McCutcheon decision would be a likely target.
 The Oligarchy and Congress are unlikely to turn their backs on such largess.
-The only option left would be a Constitutional Direct Initiative to reverse the decision.
+The only option left will be for the People to use a Direct Constitutional Initiative to reverse the McCutcheon .

 The Electoral College currently consists of 538 electors corresponding to 435 representatives, 100 senators, and 3 from the District of Columbia and avoids a popular vote for election of candidates.
 Each State’s Electoral College (except in Maine and Nebraska) allocates all its votes in a winner-take-all method.
 Because every state has 2 electors corresponding to its senators, the smaller State have a larger per-capita impact in selecting the President.

 The founding fathers established the Electoral College in the Constitution as a compromise between election of the President by a vote in Congress and election of the President by a popular vote of qualified citizens.
 In the intervening 230 or so years, the electorate has been expanded to include almost all U.S. Citizens of age.